-Astronics Corporation, through its subsidiaries Astronics Advanced Electronic Systems Corp., Ballard Technology, DME Corporation, Luminescent Systems Inc. and Luminescent Systems Canada Inc. designs and manufactures electrical power generation systems, control and distribution systems, lighting systems and components, aircraft safety products, avionics data bus solutions and test, training and simulation systems.
-The Company operates in two distinct segments, Aerospace and Test Systems and has seven principal facilities.
-The Company has one location in each of New York State, New Hampshire and Quebec, Canada, and two facilities in each of Washington State, and Florida.
+Astronics Corporation, through its subsidiaries Astronics Advanced Electronic Systems Corp., Ballard Technology, DME Corporation, Luminescent Systems Inc., Luminescent Systems Canada Inc., and Max- Viz, Inc. designs and manufactures electrical power generation systems, control and distribution systems, lighting systems and components, aircraft safety products, avionics databus solutions, enhanced vision systems and test, training and simulation systems.
+The Company operates in two distinct segments, Aerospace and Test Systems and has eight principal facilities.
+The Company has one location in each of New York State, New Hampshire, Oregon and Quebec, Canada and two facilities in each of Washington State, and Florida.